PyVRP/Instances/PC-VRPTW/README.md

 These prizes are the same as those used by Bulhões et al. (2018), and, in expectation, very similar to those used by Stenger et al. (2013).

 Finally, the best-known solutions reported in this directory follow the DIMACS rounding convention, that is, distances and durations are truncated to one decimal.
-The cost represent the total distance traveled plus the total uncollected prizes, i.e., the sum of prizes of clients that are not visited in the solution.
+The solution cost represents the total distance traveled plus the total uncollected prizes, i.e., the sum of prizes of clients that are not visited in the solution.

 ### References